JhonaCode/Amazon_ShCu/README.md

-To find more information about the simulations and the composites criation visit the paper:
+To find more information about the simulations and the composites creation visit the paper:

 [Link to Amazon ShCU paper](https://doi.org/10.1002/essoar.10510700.2)